carpentries/lesson-example/CONTRIBUTING.md

 3. For our lessons,
     you should branch from and submit pull requests against the `gh-pages` branch.

-4. When editing lesson pages, you need only commit changes to the Markdown source files.
+4. When editing lesson pages, only commit changes to the Markdown source files.

-5. If you're looking for things to work on, please see [the list of issues for this repository][issues] or for [the template][lesson-template-issues], or have a look at [our actual lessons][swc-lessons].
+5. If you're looking for things to work on, please see [the list of issues for this repository][lesson-example-issues] or for [the template][lesson-template-issues], or have a look at [our actual lessons][swc-lessons].
     Comments on issues and reviews of pull requests are equally welcome.